-RE - visits to local centres of worship, visits by local faith leaders.
+RE - visits to local centers of worship, visits by local faith leaders.

-PSHE - visit from the fire brigade and local Police officers, health workers and TfL.
+PSHE - visit from the fire brigade and local Police officers, health workers and TfL, visits from local community linked to Careers Week.

 4 Residential activities

 Children in Years 4 have the opportunity to have an overnight sleepover at school in the summer term in order to better prepare them for the Year 5 and 6 residential trip.